October marked a dismal milestone in British Columbia.

 The yearly total of deaths through October 2021 is equally stark: 1,782.
 How anyone can still think this is not a crisis that we need to deal with as an emergency is baffling.
 We’re at the point where we need to try anything and everything, because we are losing thousands of people.

 Looking at the number of deaths it is sobering to consider how many people in B.C. must be addicted to drugs for the pace to continue to grow.
 No community is immune, no matter how small or remote.
+It’s all too easy for people to point to the notorious Downtown Eastside Vancouver, or even the homeless in downtown Duncan and think the crisis is contained to these areas.
+It is not.
 Urban centres do have the highest overdose death totals, just by virtue of the size of their populations, but when you break it down to rates of death compared to population size, you see just how pervasive the crisis really is.
 The highest rates of death by local health area are Upper Skeena, Lillooet, Merritt, North Thompson and Enderby.
+Not the community names that might immediately spring to mind.
 North Vancouver Island has one of the highest rates of death when sorted by health service delivery area.

 Further, 71 per cent of deaths were in people aged 30 to 59 with a median of 43 — people in the prime of their lives.
 The crisis is also disproportionately hitting men; 79 per cent of overdose cases were men.